 As cations build up on the cathode, they can facilitate the growth of dendrites, which are tiny, crystalline metal shavings formed in the same kind of lattice pattern described above.
 Dendrites are a serious problem in PCBs because they are highly conductive.

-When the current running through the cathode contacts a dendrite, the dendrite can trigger “electrochemical migration,” amplifying or redirecting the charge away from its proper course into place where it’s not meant to go.
-This can cause short circuiting, damage, or even total system failure.
+When the current running through the cathode contacts a dendrite, the dendrite can trigger “electrochemical migration,” amplifying or redirecting the charge away from its proper course into places where it’s not meant to go.
+This can cause short-circuiting, damage, or even total system failure.

-Dendrite growth and consequent electrochemical migration caused by ionic contamination account for approximately 25% of premature PCB failures, making ionic contaminations, and cations in particular, the most common damaging contaminants found in PCBs.
+Dendrite growth and consequent electrochemical migration caused by ionic contamination accounts for approximately 25% of premature PCB failures, making ionic contaminations, and cations in particular, the most common damaging contaminants found in PCBs.

 How can I find cation and anion contaminants?